pyflies/pyflies/docs/flow.md

 Test is executed with `execute` statement after which we give the name of the test and optionally argument values. `execute` is just an alias of

-    repeat 1 time <test name>`
+    repeat 1 time <test name>

 See the [looping section](#looping) for details on the `repeat` statement.

 ## Passing arguments to tests and screens

-As you may have notice in the above example, we may pass arguments to the screens and tests.
+As you may have notice in the above example, we may pass arguments to screens and tests.
 These arguments will be available as variables in the context of the test/screen.

 For example:

         execute Parity(practice true, random true, some_param 42)

 Argument can have any name and any value type.
 Two arguments of `bool` type have special meaning: `practice` and `random`.
-Default values of both those params is `false`.
-These params are applicable only to test execution.
+Default values of both those params are `false`.
+These params are applicable only to the test execution.

 If `practice` is set to `true` then the execution will not record any data.
-If `random` is set to `true` then trials of the test will be randomized.
+If `random` is set to `true` then the order of trials in the test will be randomized.

 ## Repeating

 A flow definition may contain repeat loops.
-Loop can be specified for a single test execution or for a block of statements. `repeat` keyword define the looping statement.
+The repeat loop can be specified for a single test execution or for a block of statements. `repeat` keyword define the looping statement.
 There are two form of `repeat`: `repeat <x> times` and `repeat with`.

 ### `repeat <x> times`